qsliu2017/gitlab-runner/docs/index.md

 the open-source continuous integration service included with GitLab that coordinates the jobs.

+NOTE: **Keeping GitLab Runner Updated:**
+It is important to use the latest stable version release when possible.
+As mentioned in [`Compatibility With GitLab Versions`](#compatibility-with-gitLab-versions), the GitLab Runner version should be in sync with the GitLab version.
+Also, while older GitLab Runner versions may still work with newer GitLab Runner versions, and vice versa, in some cases, features may be not available or work properly if there's a version difference.

 ## Requirements

 GitLab Runner is written in [Go](https://golang.org) and can be run as a single binary, no